are you up for the challenge??

-ready to eat just ONE more plant-based meal a day for the next 20 days? whether you want to eat more plant-based for your health, our planet, or for the animals, I'm SO proud of you for wanting to eat more plants! and I created the perfect guide for you to get started!
-I got you covered from everything to what to buy at the grocery store to ideas for every single meal of the day! how to join this challenge:
+ready to eat just ONE more plant-based meal a day for the next 20 days? whether you want to eat more plant-based for your health, our planet, or for the animals, I'm SO proud of you for wanting to make this change! and I've created the perfect guide to get you started.
+I got you covered from everything to what to buy at the grocery store to ideas for every single meal of the day!

 2. lentil/chickpea/green pea/brown rice/quinoa pasta

 - stocking up on pasta is the easiest thing ever when you're feeling lazy and need something super quick

 - experiment with different types of GF pasta and find out what you like!

 - make sure it's gluten-free and try to avoid GMO corn pasta